Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 `syncing/.env`

+> 💡 The syncing services is only necessary on the first Jetson that is
+> directly attached to the external HDD/SSD.

 This requires changing the variables `ORGID` and `SITE_NAME` to the same demarcation described when changing the hostname above.
 The only other change is whether to point to the dev or prod buckets.
 Once testing is finished,